nellaschema/data-engineering/README.md

 # Becoming a Data Engineer

-Hi, I'm Nella, a chemist currently working at UP-NIH's Institue of Human Genetics.
+Hi, I'm Nella, I'm currently working as a chemist.

 In July 2026, I started my journey toward becoming a data engineer through the FTW Foundation Data Engineering program.
 This repository documents what I learn along the way through FTW sessions, DataCamp courses, hands-on exercises, and projects.